-- Description of the business purpose of the expenditure.
+- Description of the academic or business purpose of the expenditure.

 Authorization of Check Request Form

 All Check Request forms must be signed by an authorized employee, generally the budget officer for the department.
 For out-of-pocket expense reimbursements, the employee's supervisor must approve the Check Request form.
-For Department Heads, Vice Presidents and the President, the Vice President for Finance must review the Check Request form.
-Any issues or concerns regarding these expenses will be discussed with the Chief Operating Officer (or with the President with regards to the expenses of the Chief Operating Officer).
+For Department Heads, Vice Presidents and the President, the Chief Financial Officer and Vice President for Finance must review the Check Request form.
+Any issues or concerns regarding these expenses will be discussed with the Chief Operating Officer or the Chief Financial Officer (or with the President with regards to the expenses of the Chief Operating and Finance Officers).

 - All payments to Barnard College employees (including Barnard student employees) for stipends, honoraria, or extra services to other departments must be paid through Payroll.

-Please use your legal name on a check request.
-Please do not use nicknames.
+Please use the payee's legal name on a check request.
+Please do not use nicknames or preferred names.

-Digital signatures are not allowed on any check requests, advance requests, or expense reports.
-We require original signatures.
+Digital signatures are currently allowed on check requests, advance requests, and expense reports.

 Check Request forms should be submitted on a timely basis to Accounts Payable for processing.
-Requests for checks are normally processed within 10 business days of receipt.
+Requests for checks are normally processed within ten (10) business days of receipt.

-To request a travel advance, submit a Travel Advance Request Form to the Finance & Operations Office.
-If you do not use the entire advance, please submit the remainder of the funds (either in cash or a check made payable to Barnard College), along with your expense report, to Finance & Operations, 115 Milbank Hall.
+- To request a travel advance, submit a Travel Advance Request Form to the Finance & Operations Office.
+If you do not use the entire advance, please email Victoria Toro (email: email@example.com) to submit the remainder of the funds (either in cash or a check made payable to Barnard College), along with your expense report, to Finance (now located in The Interchurch Center, suite 1320).

-If you include receipts which only require partial reimbursement, please give a detailed explanation as to why.
+- If you include receipts that only require partial reimbursement, please give a detailed explanation as to why.

-For mileage reimbursement, please provide a printout from MapQuest, Google Maps, Yahoo!
+- For mileage reimbursement, please provide a printout from MapQuest, Google Maps, Yahoo!
 Maps, etc. explaining how far you drove.
 Current mileage rates are set by the IRS.
-The 2019 mileage reimbursement rate is 58 cents per mile for business miles driven, up from the 2018 rate of 54.5 cents per mile for business miles driven.
+The 2022 mileage reimbursement rate is 58.5 cents per mile for business miles driven, up from the 2021 mileage reimbursement rate of 56 per mile for business miles driven, and up from the 2020 mileage reimbursement rate of 57.5 cents per mile for business miles driven.